jacksleight/coast/README.md

 ## Components

-All components are designed to be standalone as much as possible, and can be used independently, but many implement App\Executable for use as middleware in applications, these are marked with a ★.
+All components are designed to be as standalone as possible and can generally be used independently.
+Many implement `App\Executable` for use as middleware in applications, these are marked with a ★.

 * **App, Request, Response** ★
 	* Simple Express inspired application logic